kyiv-public-transsport

 Kiev-tours-English

 Tram routes are functioning on both banks of Kyiv city.
-But the rails of the tram lines are not interconnected, i.e. there is no route that allows you to reach from the left bank of the Dnipro river to the right bank and vice versa.
+But the rails of the tram lines are not interconnected, i.e. there is no route to reach from the left bank of the city to the right bank and vice versa.

 Kyiv tram system is mainly concentrated in the sleeping areas of Kyiv and small sections of tram tracks are located closer to the central part of the capital of Ukraine.
 The main routes are functioning to eliminate the extra load to the other kinds of public transport in districts, where the subway doesn’t function and to help people quickly get to the nearest metro station.